now

 􂂼

-Our key assumptions were validated.
+Our key hypotheses were validated.

 The users clearly understood the new user journey and value proposition, and we addressed the primary user needs and pain-points for our target audience.